 Going back home was not the triumphant return I secretly hoped it would be.
 A month before, my best friends had all coincidentally moved to different cities, and, to make matters worse, I was in the process of finding a new church.
 In the midst of my shame from failing to find employment and my defeat from the continual rejection there, without an audible voice of truth to speak into me here, I fell vulnerable to the lies of my mind—the familiar lies of unworthiness, lies rooted deeply in my past.
 For seven lonely and idle months, I felt trapped in a body where I couldn’t outrun this spirit of condemnation, and worse, I had no one to whom I could go.
 Suddenly, yet all too familiarly, God was not good, hope was not real, and I was alone in the cavernous depths.

 The lies were obscene.
-Frustrated by the recurring despair and convinced that my heart will always be heavy and my mind unrelentingly assaulted, that I am straitjacketed to the most debilitating predisposition of doubt and hopelessness—the doubt that God is not good and the hopelessness that perhaps I am not actually saved—that I will never be a joyful worshiper, my thoughts descended to a new weakness, a new personal cowardice of self-defeat.
+Frustrated by the recurring despair and convinced that I am straitjacketed to the most debilitating predisposition of doubt and hopelessness—the doubt that God is not good and the hopelessness that perhaps I am not actually saved—that I will never be a joyful worshiper, my thoughts descended to a new weakness, a new personal cowardice of self-defeat.
 But on that restless night, frustrated by these thoughts and sleepless because of their grating noise, I opened up a book by my former counseling professor, a book on a topic I previously hadn’t given thought to.
 I began my begrudging read, and somehow, there in that book, I found hope.
 For one more night, I could sleep.